CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    >**NOTE**: If **Invite others** prompt appears, Close the tab and continue.

 1. Now, You should be able to see yourself as the video is On.

+1. Click on the Next button present in the bottom-right corner of this lab guide.